This post is sponsored by Amazon as part of the Forward Influence Network.

 I love how this amulet turned out!
 Now let's make the collar and cape.

-Step 1: Collar
+Step 1: Vampire Standing Collar

-Place the paper around the neck and see if it needs adjusting.
 Mark and trim as necessary.
 I always make my costumes out of paper first as a pattern.

 Trace the pattern onto an Amazon Prime box, take advantage of the fold of the box and place the fold of the collar pattern on that edge.